11 Proven Ways to Motivate Employees

 10. Establish expectations and achievable goals

 Being clear in defining expectations gives the team clarity to the whole workplace and helps to improve their way of approaching their goals.
-That’s why is very important to set realistic goals.
+That’s why it is very important to set realistic goals.

 Have conversations with the employees about the long-term plans the company has for them and how they can contribute to this growth with their work and dedication.
 Set the standards in the workplace that every employee plays an important role in.
 If things get more complicated, put these expectations in writing.

 Now, it’s important to remember we’re all humans.
-Achievable goals and objectives are what support good job performance.
+Achievable goals and objectives are what support good employee performance.
 This will contribute to keeping the productivity and motivation levels high.
 These goals should be challenging but not unrealistic.

 Author Charles Duhigg, known for his research on productivity, habits, and work culture, explored that dividing work into a combination of big goals and S.M.A.R.T. goals is one of the most effective ways to get things done.